Searching for the best things to do in Bukittinggi, Sumatra?

 The market runs during the morning and into the early afternoon, and it is teeming with Sumatran and Minangkabau street food, snacks, nuts, seeds, fruits, vegetables, meat… almost everything you could imagine.

 I came across the market by chance because it was part of my route between my hostel and the bus station.
-As my friend and I were visiting Sumatra during Ramadan, we were absolutely thrilled to come across so much food during the daytime and immediately began to browse the stalls and purchase our snacks for the upcoming day.

-Later, I discovered that Market Aur Kuning considered to be one of the best traditional markets in west Sumatra.
+Later, I discovered that Market Aur Kuning is considered to be one of the best traditional markets in west Sumatra.

-It’s incredibly popular with locals, many of whom are interested to see foreigners and to introduce them to their traditional snacks and street food.
-So, make sure you have an empty stomach when you arrive.
+It’s incredibly popular with locals, many of whom are interested to see foreigners and to introduce you to their traditional snacks.

 Tabiang Takuruang is another underrated spot – Bukittinggi is full of them.

-Located past rice paddies, the area of Tabiang Takuruang (‘Cooped Cliff’) consists of a handful of small coffee shops and restaurants set in a river valley with towering rock cliff and incredile views of Mount Singgalang.
+Located past rice paddies, the area of Tabiang Takuruang (‘Cooped Cliff’) consists of a handful of small coffee shops and restaurants set in a river valley with towering rock cliff and incredible views of Mount Singgalang.

 Things to Do in Bukittinggi: The Best Tours in Bukittinggi